googleapis/google-api-nodejs-client/src/apis/clouddebugger/README.md

 # clouddebugger

 > Examines the call stack and variables of a running application without stopping or slowing it down.
+(Deprecated)

 ## Support status
 **Note**: Google provides multiple libraries for this service.
 This library is in